Amit-Thawait/amit-thawait.github.io/_posts/2017-03-27-custom-shipping-cost-for-stripe.md

 ---
 title: Custom/Dynamic shipping cost for Stripe Orders
 layout: post
-published: false
+published: true
 category: programming
 tags: [ruby, stripe]
 comments: true
 ---

+I am writing this post to basically address two issues that I faced during integrating custom shipping callback with Stripe.
+Those two issues are <span class="text-red">(Status 402) (Request req_ACwwhHZi9QVD9t) The request timed out while contacting the upstream."</span> and <span class="text-red">Order creation failed while contacting the provider</span>.

 I hope you are familier with [Stripe](https://stripe.com/){:target="_blank"} for selling products.
-If you are selling physical goods then there comes question of shipping it to the buyer.
+If you are selling physical goods then there comes a question of shipping it to the buyer.

-Stripe provides 4 options to add shipping cost to the product total amount which you can use to ship with the help of external shipping service provider.
+Stripe provides 4 options to add shipping cost to the product's total amount which you can use to ship with the help of an external shipping service provider.
 The 4 different options provided in stripe relay dashboard for shipping are :

 1. free: No additional cost, the default.
 2. flat_rate: A flat additional cost, regardless of the items ordered, the quantity, or the customer's geographic location.
 You can even opt to waive the shipping cost above a certain order total.
 3. callback: Determined on the fly per order.
-4. provider: Calculated using a third party shipping provider like [EasyPost](https://easypost.com/){:target="_blank"}.
+4. provider: Calculated using a third party shipping provider like [EasyPost](https://easypost.com/){:target="_blank"} or [Shippo](https://goshippo.com/){:target="_blank"}.

-First lets talk about all the 4 options.
+First, lets talk about all the 4 options.

 First option : free is self explanatory, means no shipping cost will be charged.

-Second flat_rate is for charging a flat amount regardless of items ordered, quantity or location which doesn't seems to be a good option because you cannot charge say $20 for the same item to be shipped in US or India.
+Second option : flat_rate is for charging a flat amount regardless of items ordered, quantity or location which doesn't seems to be a good option because you cannot charge say $20 for the same item to be shipped in US and India.

-Third is callback in which you provide a callback url which returns the shipping option to the order creation call and depending on the options returned by the callback, one of the shipping option can be set to the Stripe Order object and the amount associated with that option will be added to the total bill.
+Third option : callback in which you provide a callback url which returns the shipping option to the order creation call and depending on the options returned by the callback, one of the shipping option can be set on the Stripe Order object and the amount associated with that option will be added to the total bill.
 This is the most flexible one.

-Fourth is provider wherein you choose one of the shipping providers supported by Stripe : [EasyPost](https://easypost.com/){:target="_blank"} and [Shippo](https://goshippo.com/){:target="_blank"} and with this option the shipping cost is automatically added based on source address, destination address, shipment dimension and weight.
+Fourth option : provider wherein you choose one of the shipping providers supported by Stripe : [EasyPost](https://easypost.com/){:target="_blank"} and [Shippo](https://goshippo.com/){:target="_blank"} and with this option the shipping cost is automatically added using the service you have opted for in the stripe dashboard's relay setting which is based on source address, destination address, shipment dimension and weight.

 In this blog I will be talking about option 3.
 I will be explaining some issues that I faced during writing a callback for custom shipping cost.

 But before that let me explain why we even went for option 3.
 First, when we integrated Stripe for payments we used option 4 which was very easy.
 You just have to update the `order` object created using [Stripe::Order API](https://stripe.com/docs/api#create_order){:target="_blank"} and then depending on the shipping option selected appropriate shipping amount is added to the total amount.

-However there is one issue which we faced with this approach due to the dimension of the product we were shipping.
-The dimensions of the product was :
+However, there is one issue which we faced with this approach due to the dimension of the product we were shipping.
+The dimensions of the product were :

-width: 10,

-length: 18,
+width: 10, length: 18, height: 24

-height: 24,

 weight: 114

-width, length, height in inches and weight in lbs.
+width, length, height are in inches and weight is in lbs.

-Everything was working fine for 1 or 2 qunatity of the item, shipping cost added to the total bill were also proper but we were really surprised to see price jump for quantity = 4.
+Everything was working fine for 1 or 2 quantity of the item, shipping cost added to the total bill were also proper but we were really surprised to see price jump for quantity = 4.
 Below is the shipping cost listed for FedEx Ground Delivery for different quantities :

 1 : 17.66